-It should also be mentioned that, at the September 20, 2012 meeting, the Retirement Board also adopted a modification from an aggregate version to an individual version of the Entry Age Normal funding method.
+It should also be mentioned that, at the September 20, 2012 meeting, the Retirement Board also adopted a modification from an aggregate version to an individual version of the Entry Age Cost Method.
 In their June 30, 2012 valuation report, the actuary determined that this modification increased the District's normal cost rate by 0.72% of payroll.